 Nursing career fear #4: not reaching a higher earning potential

 #5.
-I fear having a terminal position with no growth opportunity.
+I fear to have a terminal position with no growth opportunity.

 Nursing career fear #5: not growing professionally in my career

-There are opportunities for nurses who want to move into administrative roles or become nurse practitioners if you are willing to go back to graduate school for a masters degree or PhD in nursing.
-(When you work in the UC system in California, you MUST have have Masters Degree In Nursing to move into administration.
+There are opportunities for nurses who want to move into administrative roles or become nurse practitioners if you are willing to go back to graduate school for a master’s degree or Ph.D. in nursing.
+(When you work in the UC system in California, you MUST have a Masters Degree In Nursing to move into administration.
 No exceptions).

-However, my bachelors degree in nursing was already my second college degree as I am a second career nurse (I have a prior BA in journalism).
-Not only was going to nursing school in my early 30’s the single hardest thing I have ever done in my life, it was also extraordinarily expensive.
-In fact I know nurses graduating with over $100,000 in nursing school loan debt (I don’t have it in me to tell them they will likely never pay it off on a nurse’s salary- at least not in California).
+However, my bachelor’s degree in nursing was already my second college degree as I am a second career nurse (I have a prior BA in journalism).
+Not only was going to nursing school in my early 30’s the single hardest thing I have ever done in my life, but it was also extraordinarily expensive.
+I know a few nurses graduating with over $100,000 in nursing school loan debt (I don’t have it in me to tell them they will likely never pay it off on a nurse’s salary- at least not in California).

 In addition, I have a family now with two toddlers who need me – and I’m already a working mom.
 So, I could spend a ton of money going back to school, spend almost no time with my family, have a whole bunch of brand new student loan debt, and have a terrible quality of life for the next 3+ years.